Ove Almborn: Personal

-Early in his career, Almborn forged connections with an extensive network of peers, gaining international recognition as a lichenologist.
-He was a frequent attendee at academic conferences, where he relished the social ambiance of congress dinners and similar gatherings.
-His anecdotes about renowned botanists engaged and entertained his colleagues, contributing to his scholarly presence.
+During his career Almborn maintained contacts with lichenologists in several countries and regularly attended academic conferences.
+He was named a guest at many botanical meetings and Kärnefelt commented on how lively such functions made Almborn, having him "raise the festive atmosphere by telling good stories from his rich repertory on botanists from the old days".
 David Galloway wrote of him: "A figure of impressive physical dimension and deportment he was rather stately but gentle and very kindly in manner.
 Always the sartorially correct, courteous gentleman, he could at times be a devastatingly funny raconteur and he had a well-developed almost "English" sense of humour which was allowed to flash from time to time to illuminate an at times rather forbidding exterior".

 Almborn, a private individual, died alone in his home in Lund on 6 March 1992.
-His research and dedicated mentorship advanced the field of lichenology and the botanical community at Lund University.
-He is recognized for his contributions to science, as well as his reputation for kindness and generosity.
-Almborn was deeply interested in botanical literature, and his collection, which included most of the published works of Carl Linnaeus, was described by Kärnefelt as "one of the best in the world".
-Almborn donated his extensive lichenological library and personal collections to the Botanical Museum in Lund.
+His final collection of botanical literature, which included most of the published works of Carl Linnaeus, was described by Kärnefelt as "one of the best in the world".

 Legacy

 Lecanora confusa is a species that was formally described by Almborn in 1955.

-Ove Almborn's legacy in the field of lichenology is marked by his extensive research, substantial contributions to botanical literature, and mentorship of future scientists.
-His meticulous studies, particularly on the lichen flora of southern Scandinavia and southern Africa, significantly advanced the understanding of these ecosystems.
+Almborn's work on the lichen flora of southern Scandinavia and southern Africa significantly advanced the understanding of these ecosystems.
 His doctoral research became a foundational work, particularly influencing the 'Endangered lichens in southern Sweden' project conducted from 1987 to 1996, providing baseline data crucial for monitoring and protecting lichen biodiversity in the region.

 Almborn was a prolific contributor to lichenological literature, writing about 100 reviews that critically evaluated emerging research and recent publications, and helped guide the discipline's development.
-His insights helped shape the field, ensuring rigorous academic standards and fostering a scholarly dialogue among his peers.

-Beyond his scientific contributions, Almborn's dedication to the botanical community at Lund University was evident in his generous donations.
-He bequeathed his extensive lichenological library and personal collections to the Botanical Museum at Lund University.
-This act not only enriched the museum's holdings but also secured a valuable resource for ongoing and future botanical research.
-His donation included most of the published works of Carl Linnaeus, making it one of the world's premier collections of botanical literature.
-These contributions significantly enriched the field of lichenology and botanical studies, ensuring that his influence would continue to be recognized long after his death.
+Until his retirement in 1980, Almborn maintained the herbarium collections at the Botanical Museum of Lund University, leaving them "very well organized".
+Almborn bequeathed his lichenological library and personal collections to Lund University after his death, which "laid the ground for future lichenological research in Lund".